monojit18/ASHK8sWorkshop/README.md

       ***Deployments/Azure-CLI/Templates/AKSEngine/Output/ClusterInfo/kubeconfig*** in the Jump Server VM

-    - From this workshop, we have created the Jump Server which is a Windows 2019 DC VM.
+    - From this workshop, we have created the Jump Server which is a **Windows 2019 DC VM**.
 So, we should go to the User's Home directory and create a .**kube**

     - Copy this file to .**kube** folder just created above